H4NM/WhoYouCalling/README.md

 </details>

 ## Features:
+- Can monitor every running process.
-- Can start and monitor an executable.
+- Can monitor a specific process.
-- Can monitor an already running process.
+- Can start an executable and monitor it's process.
 - Can monitor additional related processes based on executable names.
 - Executables can be run as other users and in elevated and unelevated states.
 - Creates a full packet capture .pcap file per process.
-- Records TCPIP activities made by a processes, netflow style.
+- Records TCPIP activities made by a processes, IPv4 and IPv6.
 - Records DNS requests and responses made and retrieved by applications.
-- Creates Wireshark filter for domains queried via DNS with the DNS responses
+- Creates Wireshark filter for domains queried via DNS with the DNS responses.
 - Can specify pcap filtering to only record TCPIP activity being sent from the process.
-This is applied to the recorded .pcap.
 - Can be automated with a timer.
 - By default all monitoring is applied to all spawned child processes.
 - Can kill spawned process and its childprocesses on stop.